musimartini/Portfolio/README.md

 # ABOUT ME

-I am an Applied Mathematics
-graduate and machine learning
+My name is Martyna.
+I am an Applied Mathematics graduate and machine learning enthusiast.
-enthusiast.
 I love exploring new mathematical fields, finding hidden patterns and solving difficult problems.
 I like to play cooperative and logic board games, which help me develop strategic thinking and